 As mentioned before, the chunks highlighted in the brighter color are merely assumed to contain a piece of a mineshaft.
 The starting points are very accurate though.
-However, under rare circumstances the generation of a mineshaft can fail.
-I believe this happens mostly in ocean biomes, if the mineshaft would partially end up in the water.
-I imagine there's also a very slim possibility that the app's calculations differ from that of Minecraft because of technical reasons, but I have yet to see that happen.
+However, it seems that under some rare circumstances the generation of a mineshaft can fail.

 Does it work in superflat worlds?

-Yes, as long as mineshaft generation is turned on and the spawn chance is unchanged (0.01).
+Yes, as long as mineshaft generation is turned on and the spawn chance is unchanged.

 For the reason mentioned above, you need to know the seed of your world to use Mineshaft Finder, unless, of course, you want to find a seed for a new world.
 If you're playing SSP, the app is able to fetch the seed from your savegame.
 Alternatively, you can use the /seed command ingame.
 In SMP, you can use the same command if you have sufficient rights.
 Otherwise, however, you're dependent on the server owner, who started the world and has access to the savegame and config files.